Can You Eat Spicy Food While Pregnant? Here’s What Experts Say

 Consider this your guide to everything we eat and drink—where we get it, how we prepare it, the best ways to cook and serve it, and more.
 From shopping guides to meal prep hacks, this is food+drink simplified from every step of the eating+drinking process—from source to finished product.

-You’re pregnant, you’re craving a spicy tuna roll, and now you’re second-guessing every bite before it even hits your plate.
+You’re pregnant, you’re craving shrimp, and now you’re second-guessing yourself.